amrancz/notes/content/Preattentive visual property.md

 title: Preattentive visual property
 ---

 Pre-attentive visual properties of objects are processed in our brain before we can consciously think about them.
-This usually happens in <500ms, often in ~200ms.
+This usually happens in  under 500ms, often in ~200ms.

 Processing these properties so quickly helps us recognize patterns very fast and understand things without making conscious effort.
 This is also because [[Vision is the dominant sense]]